dangaiden/blog/content/post/2022/cka-exam-experience.md

 Also you can check if process is running on the worker node: ```ps aux | grep kubelet```

+---

-### Commands to test within the pods
+-  Commands to test within the pods

-- Review if port is opened from a particular pod (using a shell)
+Review if port is opened from a particular pod (using a shell)
 ``` shell
 > k exec -it <pod-name> -- bin/sh -c "nc -vz 10.36.0.18 80"
 ```
+---

-### Check how a resource manifest is structured (aka how to put fields within the YAML)
+- Check how a resource manifest is structured (aka how to put fields within the YAML)

 ``` bash
 > k explain --recursive <api-resource>
 ```

+---
-## ETCD backup and restore summary
+- ETCD backup and restore summary

-- Gather the data from the etcd pod: k describe <etcd-pod>
+1. Gather the data from the etcd pod: k describe <etcd-pod>
-- Review the IP and port provided by "listen clients"
+2. Review the IP and port provided by "listen clients"
-- Use the snapshot save command
+3. Use the snapshot save command
-- Stop all control plane components (by moving the YAML files where the static pods are defined to another folder):
+4. Stop all control plane components (by moving the YAML files where the static pods are defined to another folder):

 ```
 root@master-node:~# cd /etc/kubernetes/manifests/
 root@master-node:/etc/kubernetes/manifests# mv * ..
 ```
-- Check no pods are running within the master-node: ```crictl ps```
+5. Check no pods are running within the master-node: ```crictl ps```
-- Create directory before restoring snapshot: mkdir...
+6. Create directory before restoring snapshot: mkdir...
-- Restore snapshot (in new empty directory created):
+7. Restore snapshot (in new empty directory created):
 ``` shell
 ETCDCTL_API=3 etcdctl --data-dir /var/lib/etcd/restore snapshot restore /tmp/etcd-backup.db
 ```
-- Change manifest from etcd to point to new directory: vim /etc/kubernetes/manifests/etcd.yaml
+8. Change manifest from etcd to point to new directory: vim /etc/kubernetes/manifests/etcd.yaml

 > NOTE: Don't use ```snapshot status``` because it can alter the snapshot file and render it invalid

+---

-## Test if an SA or user can perform an action
+- Test if an SA or user can perform an action

-- For user:
+For a user:
 ``` shell
 k auth can-i create configmap --as <user> -n <namespace>
 ```
-- For SA:
+For a SA:
 ``` shell
 k auth can-i list pod  --as system:serviceaccount:<namespace>:<role>
 ```

+---

 ## Wrap up